MagnusNilsson/TeamHealthCheck/README.md

 **Questions**

-2.1 Do you feel like the team has the skills, tools and resources (time, budget, staffing) required to do your job?
+2.1 Do you feel like the team has the skills, tools and resources (time, budget, staffing) required to do their job?
 1 - 5

 2.2 Do you feel like the team can successfully commit to finish a certain amount of work for a certain deadline?
 1 - 5